rcc-uchicago/user-guide/docs/storage.md

- The `<SNAPSHOT>` refers to the time of the backup, e.g. `daily-YYYY-MM-DD.0Xh30` or `weekly-YYYY-MM-DD.0Xh30`.
+ The `<SNAPSHOT>` refers to the backup time, e.g., `daily-YYYY-MM-DD.0Xh30` or `weekly-YYYY-MM-DD.0Xh30`.
 To restore a file from a snapshot, simply copy the file to where you want it with either `cp` or `rsync`.

 ## Purchasing More Storage
 Additional storage is available through the [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program){:target="_blank"},